Shelby Fire Department

 The Shelby Fire and Police Department encourages all of citizens to use all resources including TV, radio and internet to keep up to date during hazardous weather situations!

-On October 14, 2014, the City of Shelby contracted with Community EMS ambulance service for primary transport.
-Shelby Fire uses its ambulance for all medical squad calls and secondary transport.
+The City of Shelby contracted with Community EMS ambulance service for primary transport.
+Shelby Fire uses its ambulances for all 911 calls and secondary transport.

 In addition to emergency calls, the Shelby Fire Department provides fire prevention, code enforcement and fire investigation services as required by the Ohio Revised Code and Ohio Fire Code.
 Some members of the Shelby Fire Department are State Certified Fire Safety Inspectors and perform fire safety inspections for commercial and industrial occupancies.
 Shelby Fire also has a scuba dive team to assist with water rescues.

-Members of the Shelby Fire Department received additional training for: swift water rescue, railroad emergencies, building construction, etc.
+Members of the Shelby Fire Department received additional training for: swift water rescue, HAZ-MAT, Trench Rescue, and Confined Space

 • 75’ Quint Ladder Truck